-ArtScapers set out to celebrate the unknown, to suppose, to look and think again about something you thought you knew.
+Previoiusly, I discussed the importance of the unknown in creative pedagogy and the space it creates to imagine alternative futures.
+ArtScapers set out to celebrate the unknown, to suppose, to look, and to think again about something you thought you knew.
 Being curious is searching for understanding and experimenting with the unexpected.
-For ArtScapers this is through not being too focused on finding the answer.
-In the process of change, searching for finite answers, can limit possibilities.
+For ArtScapers, curiosity is fostered through not being too focused on finding the answer.
+In the process of change, searching for finite answers can limit possibilities.
 This is a space where wonder and speculation are possible.

-Fig. 2. (image caption) ArtScapers have been curious through prospecting and exploring.
+Figure 2.
+ArtScapers have been curious through prospecting and exploring.